They say that the best things never come easy, and the same can definitely be said about traveling around Nepal!

 Take your pick of minibus, local bus, or tourist bus, squeeze into a seat or climb up top and settle in for an often sweaty and uncomfortable but incredibly scenic ride.

-Prices vary hugely, but for the 210km long journey from Kathmandu to Pokhara (6- 11 hours), you can expect to pay anywhere from USD $5 for a local bus to USD $30 for a luxury tourist bus with AC and WiFi.
+Prices vary hugely, but for the 210km long journey from Kathmandu to Pokhara (6- 11 hours), you can expect to pay anywhere from USD $5 for a local bus to USD $30 for a luxury tourist bus with air conditioning and Wi-Fi.

 A private car is considerably faster than a bus and a lot more comfortable and convenient.
 If you’re traveling with family or a group of friends, this might be the better option.
 The drivers are often very friendly too and willing to share a part of their culture with travelers.